 For specific advice on how to get divorced and the divorce process, please get in touch with our divorce solicitors in London and across the South East now by calling 020 8017 8962 or contact your local Crisp & Co office.

 How the divorce process works in the UK

-There are various steps involved in the divorce process.
+There are various steps involved in the divorce procedure.
 By correctly preparing for and carrying out each step, you can give yourself the best chance of a smooth, faster and cost-effective divorce that protects your interests.

-Divorce settlements – When you get divorced, you will need to agree how to divide your finances and what will happen to assets such as your home.
+Divorce settlements – When you get divorced, you will need to agree on how to divide your finances and what will happen to assets such as your home.
 If you have children, you will need to decide who they will live with, what contact each parent will have with them and how they will be supported.